 Enjoy right away in a veggie stir-fry, over rice and veggies or follow the steps to make the pasta and granola for a truly unique and delicious meal!

 To complete the dish and make it unique, it is topped with a Thai granola that has been baked in the sauce.
 Strange?
 Maybe.
 Delicious and something you likely haven’t tried before?
 Definitely.
 This is not your traditional sweet breakfast granola you are used to, it is more savory, slightly sweet and a little spicy.
 It goes amazing on top of this dish, making it unique compared to other noodle dishes.

 I hope you all love this Best Thai Peanut Sauce with Noodles and granola!

 - 1/4 cup + 1 tablespoon (80g) tahini

 - 1/4 cup + 1 tablespoon (80g) creamy peanut butter (with no added sugars or oils, mine only has salt)

 - 1/4 teaspoon chipotle chile pepper spice

-- 2-3 teaspoons coconut vinegar or rice vinegar or apple cider vinegar this is optional, but it does give it a nice acidity
+- 2-3 teaspoons coconut vinegar or rice vinegar

-- 3 tablespoons agave 63 g
+- 3 tablespoons (60g) agave

 - 3 tablespoons water